 - Maintenance Requests

-It’s not until you ask these questions that you should move forward with initial conversations around fees and general contract terms.
-While it may not be a high-level discussion at this stage in the vetting process, you want to at least have an idea of whether or not their fees align with your budget as well as understand their overall contract commitment terms.
+It’s not until you ask these questions that you should move forward with initial; conversation around management fees and general contract terms.
+While it may not be a high-level discussion at this stage in the vetting process, you want to at least have an idea of whether or not their fees align with your budget as well as understand their overall contract terms.

 FYVE Pro Tip: Don’t limit yourself to speaking with just one company.
 Rule of thumb is to engage in conversations with at least three different options so that you have room for comparison.

-Once you narrow down your choices, it’s time to engage in more granular discussions that will lead into negotiations.
-However, these initial conversations are arguably some of the most important ones as they play a huge role in helping you find the right management company for you, your property and your future tenants.
+Once you narrow down your choices, it’s time to engage in more granular discussions that will best suit you and your property’s needs.
+However, these initial conversations are arguable some of the most important ones as they play a huge role in helping you find the right management company for you, your property, and your future tenants.